-Injecting in the Hands – Tips for Taking Care
+Injecting in the Hands – (and arms) and Tips for Taking Care

 OK, so there are many who’ve been shooting up in the hands, fingers and wrist for quite a while – after all, it is the place many of us go when our arms have finally given up.
 While all the literature tells us ”just say no’ – the reality is that many injectors said yes to using their hands long ago.
 If you do shoot here, there are a few more important areas to remember.

 Your hands are full of extremely shallow and delicate veins and arteries that are inside every finger and thumb as well as the hand and wrist and a massive collection of nerves that could cause severe problems for you if damaged.